About Nikko Toshogu Shrine | Detailed explanation of history and overview

 1. History of Nikko Toshogu Shrine

-2. Architecture of Nikko Toshogu Shrine
+2. Highlights of Nikko Toshogu Shrine

 3. Sculptures and decorations of Nikko Toshogu Shrine